42northgroup/42Viral/42viral/Doc/01#developer/03#plugins/02#asset_manager.md

-## AssetManager
+# AssetManager Plug-in

 ### Defining asset collections

-The __Asset Manager__ is a plug-in which streamlines the task of combining and compressing JS and CSS resources.
+The **Asset Manager** is a plug-in which streamlines the task of combining and compressing JS and CSS resources.
 Using the asset manager API you would define asset collections as such:

     $this->Asset->addAssets(array(